Butterfly lighting for portraits – how and when to use it

 Controlling butterfly lighting shadows

 Alternatively, you can position a second light as a fill light (less bright than the main light) below the main light and angled up to your subject.
-This is called clamshell lighting, because the two lights are like the top and bottom shells of the clamshell.
-You’d then shoot from between the two lights, in the “hinge” of the clamshell.
+This creates clamshell lighting.
+The lights are positioned like the top and bottom shells of the clamshell and you photograph from between the two lights, in the “hinge” of the clamshell.

-For a softer shadow, you need to diffuse the light.
+For a softer butterfly shadow, you need to diffuse the light.

-For natural light, direct sunlight will cause a clearly defined shadow, but if your subject’s in shade or if it’s a cloudy day, there’ll be a gradual fall off of the light so the edges of the shadow won’t be as clearly defined.
+Direct sunlight creates a clearly defined shadow.
+However, if your subject’s in shade or if it’s a cloudy day, there’ll be a gradual fall off of the light so the edges of the shadow won’t be as clearly defined.

 With flash photography, the light modifier you use affects the shadows.
-For example, a flash fitted with a softbox will create significantly softer shadows than a bare bulb.
+For example, a flash fitted with a softbox creates significantly softer shadows than a bare bulb.

 How portrait lighting pattern changes when subject rotates head